Symbian9/qmapshack-doc-wiki/playground/DevelopingDocumentation.md

-    Mind however that the `make check` command does not just check the files containing your current changes, but rather checks the whole wiki repository for unreferenced files and all toplevel `*.md` files for containing undefined links[^4].
+    Mind however that the `make check` command does not just check the files containing your current changes, but rather checks the whole wiki repository[^4].
 So if `make check` finds unreferenced files or undefined links introduced by **your recent work**, apply corrections, but leave errors not related to your current work unresolved in the current changeset you are working on, and if you want to resolve them, resolve them in a separate changeset later.

 *   Finally, keep your Bitbucket password ready for pushing the repository upstream and run the commands